munificent/craftinginterpreters/book/hash-tables.md

 That's why we don't reduce the count when deleting an entry in the previous code.
 The count is no longer the number of entries in the hash table, it's the number of entries plus tombstones.
-That implies that we only increment the count during insertion if the new entry goes into an entirely empty bucket:
+That implies that we only increment the count during insertion if the new entry goes into an entirely empty bucket.

 ^code set-increment-count (2 before, 2 after)